jedevc/website/content/posts/shell-from-scratch/index.md

 ---

 Welcome!
-If you're looking for a project for over the weekend, or something a bit more tricky than your standard tutorial, or just looking to brush up a bit on your Go or Linux knowledge, this is the series for you!
+If you're looking for a project for over the weekend, or something a bit more tricky than your standard tutorial, or just trying to brush up on your Go or Linux knowledge, this is the series for you!

 In the next few posts, we're gonna build a classic UNIX-style shell - entirely from scratch.
 Why?
 Well, shells are at the core of how developers,